-- Start assessing your small business financing needs by answering the questions below.
-From there, you’ll have a sense of which types of small business loans make the most sense for your situation.
+Start assessing your small business financing needs by answering the questions below.
+Your answers can help you understand which types of small business loans make the most sense for your situation.

-It’s important to estimate the additional revenue you think will result from your planned investment.
-Or, if you need funding to cover a cash flow gap, estimate when you expect to receive payment on delayed receivables or when your business revenue will return to previous levels.
-Don’t forget to consider seasonal ups and downs, as well as other expenses that might come up during your payment term.
-From your cash flow projections, you should get a sense for how much you can afford for repayment.
-As you move forward, keep this amount as a touchpoint.
-Beware of financing more capital than you can ultimately afford.
+It’s important to estimate the additional revenue you think may result from your planned expenditures.
+Or, if you need funding to help cover a cash flow gap, estimate when you expect to receive payment on delayed receivables or when your business revenue may return to previous levels.
+Don’t forget to consider seasonal ups and downs, as well as other expenses that might come up during your loan repayment term.
+For your cash flow projections, you should try to get a sense of how much you can afford for repayment.
+As you move forward, keep this amount as a reference point.
+Beware of financing more capital than you can ultimately afford to repayment.

 Prepare basic business information.

-No matter what type of small business financing you decide to pursue, all require some basic business and personal information in order to determine if your business is eligible and for what amount.
-You should be prepared to provide your contact information, answer basic questions about your business structure and revenue, as well as provide your Social Security number.
+No matter what type of small business financing you decide to pursue, all require some basic business and personal information to determine if your business is eligible and for what amount.
+You should be prepared to provide your contact information, answer basic questions about your business structure and revenue, and provide your Social Security number.

-Tip: For fast, simple, and competitively priced business loans, explore PayPal Business Loan and PayPal Working Capital.1
+Tip: For fast, simple, and competitively priced business loans, consider PayPal Business Loan and PayPal Working Capital.1, 2

-While business credit reports do exist, many providers of small business loans rely on your personal credit score as an indicator of credit worthiness, and they use your Social Security number to access your personal credit history.
-Look for small business loans that also take other factors like revenue and business history into account when determining your financing offer.
+While business credit bureaus and reports do exist, many providers of small business loans rely on your personal credit score as an indicator of credit worthiness, and they may use your Social Security number to review your personal credit history should you apply.
+Look for small business loans that may consider other factors such as revenue and business history when determining your offer.

 Review the structure of the loan.

-Don’t let the process of getting a business loan overwhelm you.
-The same persistence you use to pursue your business every day is useful when navigating how to get a small business loan.
+Don’t let the process of applying for a business loan overwhelm you.
+The same persistence you use to pursue your business is useful when navigating how to apply for a business loan.